adin234/pomodoro.cc/blog/_posts/2013-11-26-Pomodoro-cc-received-a-fresh-look-and-feel-with-added-tasklist-functionality.md

 In addition we shipped a tasklist, that we are sure is going to be **very** interesting for statistical purposes.

-Another announcement is that the statistics are currently unaivalable, but will be back in the course of the next couple of days.
+Another announcement is that the statistics are unfortunately currently unaivalable.
+We are going to release a new and improved version in the course of the next couple of days.
-Trust us that it's going to be worth it :)
+Sorry for the inconvenience, but trust us that it's going to be worth it :)

 ---